 Counties are required to provide community mental health services (which are not Medi-Cal reimbursable) to their residents, in addition to providing SMHS through a MHP.
 Historically, counties have charged residents fees, based on ability to pay, for community mental health services.
-Current statute requires counties to charge beneficiaries for SMHS3.
+Current statute requires counties to charge beneficiaries for SMHS.
 However, this is inconsistent with current practice; county MHPs do not charge any fees to Medi-Cal beneficiaries.
-Therefore, DHCS amended these statutes to conform state law with current practice.
+Therefore, DHCS intends to amend these statutes to conform with current practice.
+The amendment will follow the State's legislative process and calendar.